- Page 1 of 1

 Dr. Ralph Wilde is a Reader at University College London’s Faculty of Laws.
 He holds a Ph.D. and an LL.M. from Cambridge University, a Diploma in European Human Rights Law from the European University Institute, and a B.Sc. from the London School of Economics.

 Dr. Wilde is currently engaged in an interdisciplinary research project on the extraterritorial application of international human rights law.
 His book International Territorial Administration: How Trusteeship and the Civilizing Mission Never Went Away (OUP 2008) was awarded the Certificate of Merit (book prize) of the American Society of International Law in 2009.
 He previously served on the executive bodies of the American and European Societies of International Law and the International Law Association.

-At HRP, Dr. Wilde will work on his monograph on the nature and scope of international human rights law, to be published as part of the Oxford University Press ‘Elements of International Law’ series.
+At HRP, Dr. Wilde will be writing up his monograph on the extraterritorial application of human rights law, to be published by Cambridge University Press.

 July 3, 2018

 Debbie Frempong’s time at the International Human Rights Clinic was short – she was here for just 10 months – but during that time she made her mark on the Clinic through her kindness, empathy, and humor.

 Debbie, the Clinic assistant, and I, the Program assistant, started our positions at the Law School just a week apart from each other.
 Throughout her time here, our desks faced one another, and I always knew I could peek over my computer and see her there.
 We shared laughter with each other just as often as we shared work.
 I’ll miss her, as we all will, but I’m excited to see what she does next.